 Farther from water, the country north of Khartoum is intensely arid.
 Everything is built of stone or, more likely, mud, and the occasional tree is an event.

 Public meetings are typically held in a tree's shade.

 Mosques are important enough to be built in stone.

 So is the occasional tomb.
 This one commemorated a man who had made the pilgrimage to Mecca.
-No big deal today: the flight from Khartoum to Jedda is an easy one, with Boeing 747's operating daily in the 1980s.
+No big deal today: the flight from Khartoum to Jedda is an easy one, with Boeing 747's operating daily.

-The Blue Nile at Khartoum, flowing front to back, south to north and splitting around Tuti Island.
-Khartoum proper is on the left; Khartoum North is on the right.
-The bridge in the foreground carries cars; the one behind it also carries a railroad.
+The Blue Nile at Khartoum, flowing from the bottom of the picture up to the top and splitting around Tuti Island.
+Khartoum proper is on the left; Khartoum North is on the right; Omdurman is in the distance, beyond Tuti Island.

 A ferry crosses the broad reservoir formed on the White Nile by the Jebel Aulia Dam, upstream from Khartoum but built by and for Egypt.
 The reservoir creates a very welcome cool breeze.